Burglar Alarm Installation Cost

 For many years, British Telecom has run a system called BT RedCare.
 What BT RedCare does is inform either the Police and/or people who you indicated you want to know that an alarm has been triggered.
 Police will generally respond; however, if there are too many false alarms, they have been known to refuse to attend.

 What a monitored alarm can do has progressed a lot in recent years.
-You can now wire microphones up in your home so that, when the alarm is activated, a monitoring station can listen to what's happening in your home.
-Some companies will install speakers too, which will challenge any intruder who's broken into your property.
+You can now wire microphones up in your home so that, when the alarm is activated, a monitoring station can listen to what's happening.
+Some companies will install speakers too, which will challenge any intruder who has broken into your property.

 You could select an "auto-dialler"; system.
 When your alarm is triggered, the control panel uses either a fixed line or a mobile phone card to call someone you nominate to let them know that there has been an incident.
 For this to work, you need a landline phone connection, or you need to live in an area with good mobile phone reception.

 There is also a new type of monitoring linked to your mobile phone.
-These "smart alarms" contact you or someone you've nominated by smartphone is your burglar alarm goes off – they'll typically show you live video from your home from the rooms where a break-in was detected.
-As with the "auto-dialler" system, you will need to make sure that your home gets a strong mobile phone signal before you invest in a system.
+These "smart alarms" contact you or someone you've nominated by smartphone if your burglar alarm goes off – they'll typically show you live video from your home of the rooms where a break-in was detected.
+As with the "auto-dialler" system, you will need to make sure that your home gets a strong mobile phone signal before you invest in a system, or you could end up with unncessary burglar alarm costs.

 DIY burglar alarms

-Many people looking to install their burglar alarm system will go down to one of the major DIY chains to pick out a system.
-B&Q burglar alarms are a particular best seller although a wide range of alarm systems are now available online.
+Many people looking to install their burglar alarm system will go down to one of the major DIY chains to pick out a system, in the hope that installing it themselves will keep their burglar alarm costs down.
+B&Q burglar alarms are a particular best seller, although a wide range of alarm systems are now available online.

 If you feel confident in installing either a wired or wireless burglar alarm, you can do this for yourself.
 It will probably take about 6-8 hours and please make sure that you are certain of what you're doing when connecting the burglar alarm panel (or the sensors) to your mains electricity.